KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Localization.md

 * Implement a new `CalloutActionProvider`.
 * Implement a new `InputSetProvider`.

-If the locale generates a keyboard that looks off, you can either implement a new ``KeyboardLayoutProvider`` or adjust the ``iPhoneKeyboardLayoutProvider`` and ``iPadKeyboardLayoutProvider`` to handle the new layout.
+If the locale generates a system keyboard that looks off, you can either implement a new ``KeyboardLayoutProvider`` or adjust the ``iPhoneKeyboardLayoutProvider`` and ``iPadKeyboardLayoutProvider`` to handle the new layout.

 New locales must ensure that the keyboard layout is correct for: